Non-Perturbative Hamiltonian and Higher Loop Corrections in USR Inflation: Abstract

 \section{Abstract}

-Calculating the action and the interaction Hamiltonian at higher orders in cosmological perturbation theory is a cumbersome task.
-We employ the formalism of EFT of inflation in models of single field ultra slow-roll inflation and obtain a non-perturbative result for the Hamiltonian in terms of the Goldstone field $\pi$.
-To complete the dictionary, a non-linear relation between the curvature perturbations and $\pi$ is presented.
-Equipped with these non-linear results, we calculate the higher order loop corrections in USR models which are employed for PBHs formation.
-It is shown that the loop corrections on long CMB scales increase rapidly with the number of loop $L$ and the setup will go out of perturbative control at the four-loop level.
+Calculating the action and the interaction Hamiltonian at higher orders in cosmological perturbation theory is a cumbersome task. {We employ the formalism of EFT of inflation in the decoupling limit for single-field ultra slow-roll (USR) inflation and obtain a non-perturbative Hamiltonian in terms of the Goldstone field $\pi$}.
+To complete the dictionary, a non-linear relation between the curvature perturbations and $\pi$ is presented. {Using these results, we compute higher-order loop corrections in USR models with a sharp transition to the attractor phase, relevant for PBHs formation}.
+It is shown that in the idealized picture in which the transition from the USR phase to SR phase is instantaneous and sharp, the loop corrections on long CMB scales increase rapidly with the number of loops $L$ and the setup may go out of perturbative control.

 {\bf{Introduction: }} The simple models of cosmic inflation are based on the dynamics of a single field, the inflaton field, with a nearly flat potential that is minimally coupled to gravity \cite{Weinberg:2008zzc, Baumann:2009ds}.
 During inflation, the background undergoes a short period of accelerated expansion during which all observed large scale structures are generated from quantum fluctuations.
 Models of inflations generally predict that the primordial perturbations in cosmic microwave background (CMB) and large-scale structure are nearly scale invariant and Gaussian as seen in cosmological observations \cite{Planck:2018jri}.